Search

 How are fixed annuity premiums invested?

 Fixed annuities are insurance contracts issued by insurance companies.
-They invest your premium payments into portfolios largely made up of bonds and other stable, high-quality investments.
-But ultimately, the performance of those investments doesn't affect your return.
-You’re always guaranteed the fixed rate of return stated in your contract.
+Their premiums are invested into portfolios made up of predominantly public high-quality fixed-income investments providing income and reducing volatility.
+Other asset classes may be added to enhance investment returns or to seek higher returns in a low-rate environment.
+But ultimately, the performance of those investments doesn't affect your earnings.
+You’re always guaranteed the fixed interest rate stated in your contract.

 gold line